Best MusicButler alternatives for Spotify users

 What actually matters in a MusicButler alternative

-For Spotify users, most of these tools fall into four buckets.
+Most of these tools fall into four rough camps.

-Spotify-first.
-New releases land in a playlist and are ready to play.
-That's a lot closer to how most people actually listen.
+Spotify-first tools skip the inbox.
+New releases land directly in a playlist, ready to play, which is closer to how most people actually listen on Spotify.

 The best MusicButler alternatives for Spotify users